freesoft/GT-OMSCS-CS6457-Video-Game-Design-bookmarks/README.md

 # Overview

-This repo is to organize and share the link and information that I found useful while taking Georgia Tech's OMSCS CS6457 Video Game Design in Spring 2022.
+This repo is to organize and share the link and information that I found useful while taking Georgia Tech's OMSCS since 2021.

+# CS 6457 - Video Game Design

 ## [Unity](https://unity.com/)
 The class literally uses Unity for the assignments and final team project.
 Also, many video contents cover about Unity itself.